artkoder/cat-weather-new/README.md

 - `OPENAI_API_KEY` – key used by the recognition pipeline and rubric copy generators; when missing, related jobs are skipped automatically.
 - `OPENAI_DAILY_TOKEN_LIMIT`, `OPENAI_DAILY_TOKEN_LIMIT_4O`, `OPENAI_DAILY_TOKEN_LIMIT_4O_MINI` – optional per-model quotas that gate new OpenAI jobs until the next UTC reset.
 - `PORT` – HTTP port that `web.run_app` listens on (default `8080`).
 Ensure it matches the port exposed by your proxy or hosting platform (Fly.io, Docker, etc.) so inbound requests reach the app.
+- `SUPABASE_URL`, `SUPABASE_KEY` – optional credentials for the Supabase project that receives OpenAI token usage events.
+When configured the bot mirrors SQLite usage rows into the `token_usage` table for centralized analytics.

 ### External services
 - **Nominatim** – the bot queries `https://nominatim.openstreetmap.org/reverse` and rate-limits calls to one request per second.
 Set `User-Agent` friendly values in the code if you fork, and consider running your own Nominatim instance for higher throughput.
 - **OpenAI Responses API** – outbound requests target the `/responses` endpoint; ensure outbound egress is permitted from your hosting environment.
+- **Supabase REST** – if `SUPABASE_URL`/`SUPABASE_KEY` are set, the bot posts token usage metrics to `rest/v1/token_usage` using the Supabase service role key.

 ### Local assets & overlays
 - Store overlay PNGs for the `guess_arch` rubric inside the directory referenced by the rubric config (default `main.py` → `overlays`).
 Files named `1.png`, `2.png`, etc., are overlaid on published photos; the bot auto-generates numeric badges when files are missing.